Robert S. Alexander High School: History

 Originally built to relieve overpopulation between Douglas County High School and Lithia Springs High School, Alexander High School opened for the 1986–1987 school year.
 The school's namesake, Robert S. Alexander, was a long-time employee of the Douglas County School System.

 Due to high Advanced Placement enrollment and high test scores, Alexander High School was chosen as one of 100 schools worldwide for AP Capstone beginning in 2014.

 In the 2021-2022 school year a student was stabbed.

 Athletics

 Alexander High School teams are known as the Alexander Cougars and compete in the Georgia High School Association AAAAAA classification.

 The boys' cross country team won the 2000 AAAA and the 2016 AAAAAA state championships.

 The ALX Wrestling team has won the traditional state titles in 2010 and 2017, as well as the Dual State title is 2017.

 The ALX JROTC Raiders mixed team has won the State Championship in 2011, 2018, 2019 and 2021.In the tier 2 division.
 And has competed in nationals in 2007.
-And qualifying many other times.
+The mixed Platoon Exhibition team won the state title in the 2014-15 school year.